symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

 Cache
 =====

-The Symfony2 CMF BlockBundle integrates with the `SonataCacheBundle`_ to provide several caching solutions.
+The CmfBlockBundle integrates with the `SonataCacheBundle`_ to provide several caching solutions.
 Have a look at the available adapters in the `SonataCacheBundle`_ to see all options.

-The Symfony2 CMF BlockBundle additionally provides its own adapters for:
+The CmfBlockBundle additionally provides its own adapters for:

 * `ESI`_ (service: ``cmf.block.cache.varnish``)
 * `SSI`_ (service: ``cmf.block.cache.ssi``)